 Know how to access healthcare at your destination: see the GOV.UK English speaking doctors and medical facilities: worldwide list

 If you feel unwell on your return home from travelling abroad, always seek advice from a healthcare professional and let them know your travel history.

 - Confirm primary courses and boosters are up to date as recommended for life in Britain - including for example, seasonal flu vaccine (if indicated), MMR, vaccines required for occupational risk of exposure, lifestyle risks and underlying medical conditions.

 - Other vaccines to consider: Hepatitis A; Hepatitis B; Tetanus.

 - Selectively advised vaccines - only for those individuals at highest risk: none.

-Yellow fever vaccination certificate required for travellers aged 1 year or over arriving from countries with risk of yellow fever transmission and for travellers having transited more than 12 hours through the airport of a country with risk of yellow fever transmission.
+Yellow fever vaccination certificate required for travellers aged 1 year or over arriving from countries at risk for yellow fever transmission, and for travellers having transited more than 12 hours through an airport of countries at risk for yellow fever transmission.

 Notes on the diseases mentioned above

 spread through consuming contaminated food and water or person to person through the faecal-oral route.

 Risk is higher where personal hygiene and sanitation is poor.